 When asked for his advice for low-scoring marketers, Stefan suggests to:

-- Leverage advanced CPC bidding in AdWords Editor
+Leverage advanced CPC bidding in Google Ads Editor

-- Use the comments function within AdWords Editor to make notes of what you do
+Use the comments function within Google Ads Editor to make notes of what you do

 For more detailed information about Stefan’s winning techniques and suggestions, read the full interview on our blog.

-What Are People Saying about the AdWords Grader?
+What Are People Saying about the Google Ads Grader?

-The AdWords Grader has been applauded by various media outlets, recommending it as a fantastic tool that can help improve your AdWords campaign.
-See what trusted sources have to say about the AdWords Grader:
+The AdWords Grader has been applauded by various media outlets, recommending it as a fantastic tool that can help improve your ad campaigns.
+See what trusted sources have to say about WordStream's Google Ads Performance Grader:

 "Convenient, fast audits?
 Vertical benchmark data?
 There’s a tool for that.
 Enter Wordstream’s AdWords Grader."